 A3 Memory Split-> Enter

-Find your IP addresses which will be required for OpenVPN.
+Find the required IP addresses which will be needed for OpenVPN.

 - External IP